Johan Renck: Film and television

-Reneck was set to direct the pilot episode to Dune: The Sisterhood.
+Renck was set to direct the pilot episode to Dune: Prophecy.
 But on 28 February 2023, it was announced that he left the project due to a creative overhaul.

+In March 2023, he signed to direct a film adaptation of The Prisoner in His Palace, a novel based on the 12 soldiers who guarded Saddam Hussein in the months previous to his execution.
+He also signed to direct a TV adaptation of the novel The Day of the Triffids for Amazon Studios.